Open Città della Disfida

-The Open Città della Disfida (previously known as the Open Barletta Trofeo Dimiccoli & Borraccino) is a professional tennis tournament played on outdoor red clay courts.
+The Open Città della Disfida - Trofeo Lapietra (previously known as the Open Barletta Trofeo Dimiccoli & Borraccino) is a professional tennis tournament played on outdoor red clay courts.
 It is currently part of the ATP Challenger Tour.
 It is held annually at the Circolo Tennis Barletta in Barletta, Italy, since 1997.

 Aljaž Bedene is the singles record holder on singles titles, while Santiago Ventura and Igor Zelenay are the ones in doubles - all with three titles each.